Improve your OKR Check-in with these tips and our template

 The goals of the OKR Check-In are as follows:

-Here are six steps to effectively design and work through OKR Check-Ins:
+Below you will find six steps to effectively design and work through your OKR Check-Ins.

 Step 1: Setting the scene